 In some cases, users have had trouble starting a stream to their Airtame.
 We have highlighted some of the issues we have found but first, make sure you're not missing something simple:

-- Your Airtame is connected to a network and shows a valid IP address on screen
+Your Airtame is connected to a network and shows a valid IP address on the screen.

 Q1: Is there MAC Filtering on the switch?

 A: Check if there is MAC filtering on the AP.
 MAC filtering will allow or deny a group of MAC addresses.
 Often new MAC addresses are denied by default and thus need to be allowed manually.
 If the MAC address of your device or Airtame is not allowed then they can’t communicate on the network.